JutsFunFor/coffee_detection/README.md

 ## 1) Classical image processing

 In order to find out the coffee, let me show some examples of images I took on my camera.
-There are dozen of images, so I`ll show you just couple of them.
+There are dozens of images, so I`ll show you just couple of them.

 ![alt text](https://user-images.githubusercontent.com/43553016/139650066-7aea0794-649c-49f7-aaa7-f6e3008da5ec.jpg)